AbuhaithemAlthry/AbuhaithemAlthry/README.md

 ### Hi there 👋

 # Seid Muhammed
-I'm Seid from Ethiopia, and I’m currently learning at ALX cohort 8 and enrolled at Microverse for january 9, 2023.
+I'm Seid from Ethiopia.
 I really enjoy learning languages and frameworks like React and React Native.
 I also enjoy in application development with flutter & dart.

 <!--
 **AbuhaithemAlthry/AbuhaithemAlthry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.